opulo-inc/ohai/docs/lumen/mobo/index.md

 1. Mount the board in the Omnivice and put the receipt tucked under the mat.

-1. Solder on the USB type B connector.
+1. Solder on the USB type B connector, the fuse holder, and the barrel jack.

-1. Give the connector a strong push and try to rip it off.
+1. Give the USB connector a strong push and try to rip it off.
 It is important that it is very strongly soldered into the board.

 1. If it succeeds, check the “USB Connector” checkbox on the receipt.